jittering/traefik-kop/README.md

 the majority of cases to manually set this to the desired IP address.
 This can be done using the docker image by exporting the `BIND_IP` environment variable.

+### Container Networking

+If your container is configured to use a network-routable IP address via an overlay network or CNI plugin, that address will override the `bind-ip` configuration above when the `traefik.docker.network` label is present.

 ### Service port binding

 By default, the service port will be picked up from the container port bindings